Jack Higgins: Personal life and death

 Higgins met Amy Hewitt while both were studying at the London School of Economics.
 They were married in 1958, soon after he received a £75 advance for his first novel—"the biggest wedding present we could have had."
 They had four children: Sarah (born 1960), Ruth (born 1962), Sean (born 1965), and Hannah (born 1974).
 Their daughter Sarah Patterson authored the novel The Distant Summer (1976).
 The marriage ended in 1984.
-In 1985, he married his second wife, Denise Palmer.
+In 1985, he married his second wife, Denise Palmer, who was a contemporary of Theresa May at St Hugh's College, Oxford.

 Higgins died at his home in Jersey, on 9 April 2022, at the age of 92.

+Additional information

+At Leeds Trinity University (formerly Leeds Trinity and All Saints College), there is the Jack Higgins Prize for Outstanding Academic Achievement.
+This is awarded annually to select students within the English Faculty who have demonstrated academic excellence.